Jule4ka/Jule4ka.github.io/jul_site/pages/work.md

 I've worked across software development, financial services and energy industries in roles such as DWH/data engineer, data modeler, BI analyst, implementation consultant, software automation engineer, business analyst, scrum master and exploratory tester.
-I also picked up non-promotable and invisible ['glue work'] (https://www.noidea.dog/glue), sometimes voluntarily and sometimes as a push from males around.
+I also picked up non-promotable and invisible ['glue work'](https://www.noidea.dog/glue), sometimes voluntarily and sometimes as a push from males around.
 Thankfully to myself, I recognized it and I do not do it anymore.
 <br> Lately, I've deliberately shifted towards more society-oriented organizations.
 At the moment, I work in the energy sector as a data and information specialist.
 For future assignments or roles,